The Ultimate Guide for the WhatsApp Business API & How to Get Started

 Before the verification comes through, you can focus on integration for your WhatsApp Business API with your backend systems, including your chatbot if you use one (Unifonic’s installation comes with a built-in rules-based chatbot free of charge).
 Integrating the API with your backend means you will be ready to send and receive messages as soon as your verification is confirmed, and your account activated with a green tick.

 Understanding the difference between template messages and session messages is key to understanding how to use the WhatsApp Business API and what it can do for you and your customers.

 You may only initiate a conversation with a customer with a templated message.
-Your templates must be pre-approved by WhatsApp, and they must be relevant to a transaction between you and that customer.
+The templates must be pre-approved by WhatsApp for your business and they must be relevant to a transaction between you and that customer.
 You may not send advertising or marketing material through templated messages.

 Templated messages are pre-prepared form messages which will incorporate customer-specific details.
 For example, if you have an online ordering portal, you might have a template something like this:

 Dear [CustomerName], thank you for your order number [OrderNumber].
 Here is your receipt.
 Estimated delivery is on [EstDeliveryDate] to your address at [DeliveryAddress].
 Please contact us if you have any queries.
 [AddReceiptPDF]

 If a customer opts for order notifications to be sent via WhatsApp for business messaging, your back-end will fill in the data fields with the relevant information from your database and send the message automatically.
 Once the order is ready for delivery it might trigger another message: